Cynthia Ann Parker: Return to Texas

-But Parker never adjusted to her new surroundings.
+However, Parker never adjusted to her new surroundings.
 Although white and physically part of the community, she was uncomfortable with the attention she received.
 Her brother, Silas Jr., was appointed her guardian in 1862, and took her to his home in Van Zandt County.
 When he entered the Confederate Army, she went to live with her sister, Orlena Parker O'Quinn.
 Some said that she missed her sons and worried about them.

 Death

-In 1864, Parker's daughter, Topʉsana, caught influenza and died of pneumonia.
-Parker was stricken with grief, added to her missing her sons and life with the Comanche.
+In 1864, Parker's daughter, Topsannah, caught influenza and died of pneumonia.
+Parker was stricken with grief, added to her missing her sons and Comanche way of life.
 She began refusing food and water.
 She died in March 1871 at the O'Quinn home and was buried in Foster Cemetery on County Road 478 in Anderson County near Poynor.

 There is some confusion about Parker's birth and death dates.
 Different sources place her birth from 1825 to 1827 in Coles, Clark, or Crawford counties of Illinois, and her death from 1864 to 1871 in Anderson County.
 The only record of her death, given as March 1871, is found in the unpublished notebook of Susan Parker St. John.
-The only known document from the period supports the March 1871 date; an 1870 census for Anderson County lists her as a member of the O'Quinn household, born "abt 1825," age forty-five.
+The only known document from the period supports the March 1871 date; an 1870 census for Anderson County lists her as a member of the O'Quinn household, born about 1825, and age forty-five.
 Her tombstone marks her year of death as 1870.

 In 1910, Parker's son, Quanah, moved her remains and had them reinterred in Post Oak Mission Cemetery near Cache, Oklahoma.
 When he died in February 1911, he was buried next to her.

 Their bodies were moved in 1957 to the Fort Sill Post Cemetery at Fort Sill, Oklahoma.
-In 1965 the state of Texas had Prairie Flower's body moved from her grave in Edom, Van Zandt County, Texas, to be reinterred near her mother and brother.
+In 1965 the state of Texas had Topsannah's body moved from her grave in Edom, Van Zandt County, Texas, to be reinterred near her mother and brother.